Balance Sheet Impacts

 The current ratio measures a company’s ability to pay short-term and long-term obligations.

-Debt/equity ratio is typically calculated by dividing a company’s total liabilities by its stockholders’ equity.
+Leverage ratio is typically calculated by dividing a company’s total liabilities by its stockholders’ equity.

 Net worth decreases under FASB’s new lease accounting rules, but is unchanged under IFRS.